Tee88/clicks-tracker-api/README.md

 ## Setup

-This project is devided into 2 monorepos, one for the resources ([found here](https://github.com/Tee88/clicks-tracker-resources)) and one for the services themselves (this repo).
+This project is divided into 2 monorepos, one for the resources ([found here](https://github.com/Tee88/clicks-tracker-resources)) and one for the services themselves (this repo).
 To get the project up and running do the following:

 - [Install](https://www.serverless.com/framework/docs/getting-started/) the Serverless framework
 - Make sure you have configured a `default` AWS profile on you local machine using the Serverless Framework CLI tool using this command `serverless config credentials --provider aws --key 1234 --secret 5678` or using the AWS CLI tool by running this command `aws configure`